apache/airflow/dev/README_RELEASE_AIRFLOW.md

 When you trigger it you need to pass:

 * Airflow Version
-* Optional "true" in skip latest field if you do not want to retag the latest image
+* Optional "true" in skip latest field if you do not want to re-tag the latest image

+Make sure you use v2-*-stable branch to run the workflow.

 ![Release prod image](images/release_prod_image.png)